Guest from the Future: Soundtrack

 The song was performed by the Big Children's Choir as the theme song for the series, it was composed by Yevgeny Krylatov with words by Yuri Entin (Sample (YouTube)).
 The song's popularity soon separated from the miniseries, and it became iconic in its own right; it was widely performed by various choirs and sung in everyday life.
 It was one of the BCC's big 1980s hit songs, and was covered by the Soviet musical trio Meridian within months of the series finale at the request of its composer, this cover version in the style of the bard movement of the early 80s would also be a sensation, being featured in the 1985 Pesnya goda festival finals.

 Cultural influence

-Many Soviet schoolboys fell in love with Alisa Selezneva played by Natalya Guseva, who had got a lot of letters from fans.
+Many Soviet schoolboys fell in love with Alisa Seleznyova played by Natalya Guseva, who had got a lot of letters from fans.
 This phenomenon was called as "Alisomania" (Алисомания) and had a large scale.